Audrey Green Rogers - Associate Professor, Dept. Chair

 Mary Westwater has served as an assistant professor at SNHU since 2010, teaching undergraduate and graduate courses in literacy education for pre- and in-service teachers.
 She has traveled to New Zealand on two separate six-month sabbaticals where she investigated all aspects of literacy and taught seminars at the Wellington College of Education.
 Prior to coming to SNHU, she served as the curriculum coordinator and a classroom teacher at the middle school level.

 Westwater received her Bachelor of Arts in Education from Jersey City State College and her Master in Education from William Paterson College in Wayne, NJ.
-She holds certifications in Reading and ESL.
-She serves as the literacy coach for the Amherst (NH) Middle School and is active at SNHU on the School of Education Advisory Board, the Academic Policy Committee, the Common Book Committee and the Curriculum Committee for the School of Education.
+She holds certifications in Elementary Education, Reading and Writing Specialist, ESOL.
+She serves on various committees, such as: co-chair of Academic Policy Committee, Faculty Senate, Common Book Committee, Scholastic Standing and TEAC Steering Committee.

 Nancy Charron - Assistant Professor